2007 update coming soon

 When dill plants first flower, they will benefit from a light sprinkling of a fertilizer high in potassium and phosphorus.

-Plants are typically cut for harvest when they reach about 12 inches in height.
+One source says “harvest seed heads just as the seeds begin to turn a golden brown”; another says “once the flowers form, they will bloom and seed; cut the seed heads 2 to 3 weeks after bloom”.
 Hang cut plants to dry over a catch-cloth; when they are thoroughly dry (and the seed has turned from green to brown), dump them into a holding bag (which you will later use for threshing them).

 When your seeeds are thoroughly dried, thresh the lot: beat the holding bag in which you have collected them against a hard surface to dislodge the seeds.
 Sift the loose seeds through a 3-inch mesh hardware cloth to remove the chaff.
 Make absolutely, positively sure the seeds are thoroughly dried before putting them away for storage (in the usual manner for dried herbs and spices: an airtight container stored in a dark place, preferably a cool one).